microsoft/playwright/docs/src/codegen.md

 ## Generate tests with the Playwright Inspector

 For non VS Code users you can generate tests using the CLI.
 When running the `codegen` command two windows will be opened, a browser window where you interact with the website you wish to test and the Playwright Inspector window where you can record your tests and then copy them into your editor.

+The viewport for the browser window used for test generation is set to a specific width and height and is not responsive by default.
+However you can configure this in your tests by changing the viewport or emulating different environments.

 ### Running Codegen